deltaDNA/tutorial-chilliconnect/README.md

 # Cloud Based Event Collection
 There are occasions when you may want to submit an event to deltaDNA from ChilliConnect Cloud code.
 This will happen if there is something that server knows about the player that the client doesn't know or cannot be trusted with.
-In this scenatio, the [deltaDNA REST API](https://docs.deltadna.com/advanced-integration/rest-api/) can be used to send events to deltaDNA.
+In this scenatio, the [deltaDNA REST API](https://docs.deltadna.com/advanced-integration/rest-api/) can be used to send events to deltaDNA from the ChilliConnect Cloud.

 In this example a **chilliConnectLogin** event is sent to deltaDNA from ChilliConnect Cloud Code when the player logs in to ChilliConnect.
 This is achieved by creating a ChilliConnect Cloud Code **Event Script** and setting it to trigger when the ChilliConnect **logInUsingChilliConnect v2.0** API method is called.